This story was updated May 12, 2023, to reflect the passing of founding band member Tim Bachman on April 28, 2023.

-Robbie Bachman, co-founder and drummer for Canadian rock band Bachman-Turner Overdrive, died earlier this month at the age of 69.
+Robbie Bachman, co-founder and drummer for Canadian rock band Bachman-Turner Overdrive, died earlier in January at the age of 69.
 His brother, Randy, also a co-founder of the band along with Fred Turner and Tim Bachman, confirmed the news on Twitter on Jan.
-12.
+12. Tim Bachman, a guitarist and also a founding member of the band, later passed away on April 28 at the age of 71.

 In 1973, the then unknown band stopped at the Colonial Steak House at Brown Brothers Truck Stop, a half mile south of the Ambassador Bridge in Windsor, Ontario, on Fred Turner’s cliché theory that “If you see six or seven semis parked there, then it’s a good place to eat.”
 They were hungry, tired, battling with a cranky bus and in need of a big meal.